Dos and don'ts of building an overlook in your W.Va. community

 Consider a wayside exhibit.

-Wayside exhibits and information kiosks are invaluable at overlooks, providing opportunities to underscore community highlights and points of interest visible within the viewshed.
+Wayside exhibits and information kiosks are invaluable at overlooks, providing opportunities to underscore community highlights and points of interest visible within the .

 "An informational kiosk is always good.
 They let people know what they're looking at and provide reference points," Bird says.

-The National Park Service has established best practices for the development of waysides.
-Per the service, they should not intrude on the view or call attention to themselves.
-The service provides a guide to that can be downloaded.
+The National Park Service has established best practices for developing waysides.
+According to the park service, they should not intrude on the view or call attention to themselves.
+They should never stand so close to a view that they appear in potential photographs.

 Advertisement

-Ideally, low-reflective walls and railings can be added at overlooks that accommodate visitor safety without encumbering views.
+Ideally, walls and railings built of non-reflective materials can be added at overlooks to accommodate visitor safety without encumbering views.
 In natural settings, native materials such as wood and stone might be used.
-In more urban settings, brick walls and wrought iron fences might be more appropriate.
+In urban settings, brick walls and wrought iron fences might be more appropriate.

 Advertisement